troclaux/notes/sql.md

 ## Subqueries

-subqueries queries:
+- subqueries queries:
   - `IN`: filter results from another sql query
+    - This operator checks if a value matches any value in a list and is suitable for one-to-many comparisons
-- `EXIS`
+  - `EXISTS`
   - `ALL`
   - `SOME`
   - `ANY`

 Use `IN` when the subquery may return one or more values.
-This operator checks if a value matches any value in a list and is suitable for one-to-many comparisons

 ```sql
 SELECT id, song_name, artist_id